 Corfu has an excellent bus service that will help you discover Corfu Town, reach its main beach resorts and explore the wider island.

 There are two types of buses – the blue city buses and the green island-wide buses.
-Routes around the island fan out from Corfu Town.
+Nearly all routes around the island start from Corfu Town.

 Here’s everything you need to know about getting around Corfu by bus.